Historic roads and trails

 Historic roads (or historic trails in the US and Canada) are paths or routes that have historical importance due to their use over a period of time.
 Examples exist from prehistoric times until the early 20th century.
 They include ancient trackways, long-lasting roads, important trade routes, and migration trails.
 Many historic routes, such as the Silk Road, the Amber Road, and the Royal Road of the Persian Empire, covered great distances and their impact on human settlements remain today.

 The Post Track, a prehistoric causeway in the valley of the River Brue in the Somerset Levels, England, is one of the oldest known constructed trackways and dates from around 3800 BCE.
 The world's oldest known paved road was constructed in Egypt some time between 2600 and 2200 BC.

 The Romans were the most significant road builders of the ancient world.
 At the peak of the Roman Empire there were more than 400000 km of roads, of which over 80,000 km were stone-paved.
 Another empire, that of the Incas of pre-Columbian South America, also built an extensive and advanced transportation system.

 Much later historic roads include the Red River Trails between Canada and the US, from the 19th century.
 Such pioneer trails often made use of ancient routes created by indigenous people.

+Africa

+The history of transport in Africa includes some of the earliest paved roads in the world, as well as vast trans-continental trade networks that operated for millennia without formal paving.

+Ancient Egypt

+The world's oldest known paved road, the Lake Moeris Quarry Road, is located in Faiyum, Egypt.
+Dating to the Old Kingdom period (c.
+2600–2200 BC), the road was used to transport massive blocks of basalt from quarries to a quay on the shores of Lake Moeris, from where they were shipped to Giza for pyramid construction.
+The road covers a distance of 12 km (7.5 mi) and was constructed using slabs of sandstone and limestone, with some sections utilizing petrified wood.

+Fuad Street in Alexandria, Egypt is over 2,300 years old.
+The street was designed after the establishment of the city by Alexander the Great by his Architect Dinocrates of Rhodes, who laid the city’s urban layout.
+It was known as the Canopic Way in the ancient era and was city’s main street.

+Later, the Via Hadriana was constructed by the Roman Emperor Hadrian in the 2nd century AD.
+It connected Antinoöpolis on the Nile river to the Red Sea port of Berenice Troglodytica, facilitating trade with India and the Horn of Africa.

+Horn of Africa

+In the Horn of Africa, the Kingdom of Aksum (c.
+100–940 AD) maintained a sophisticated network of trade routes connecting the interior highlands to the Red Sea.